-This guide describes the EMC[®] VNXe3100[TM].
-The VNXe3100 platform supports a disk processor enclosure (DPE) with one to two storage processors (SPs).
+This guide describes the EMC[®] VNXe3150[TM].
+The VNXe3150 platform supports a disk processor enclosure (DPE) with one to two storage processors (SPs).

-In a single SP configuration, a Cache Protection Module is provided.
+In the single SP configuration, a Cache Protection Module is provided.
 This Cache Protection Module is used in the event of an outage.
-The data in the VNXe3100 platform write cache is safely stored in the Flash memory of the Cache Protection Module, eliminating time-limited battery backup and external power supplies.
+The data in the VNXe3150 platform write cache is safely stored in the Flash memory of the Cache Protection Module, eliminating time-limited battery backup and external power supplies.
 The Cache Protection Module capacity is 1 GB.

-In the VNXe3100 platform, the DPE uses a 12 drive, 3.5-inch disk 2U enclosure.
-The DAEs in the VNXe3100 platform use either a 12 drive, 3.5-inch disk 2U enclosure or a 25 drive, 2.5-inch disk 2U enclosure (DAE5S).
+In the VNXe3150 platform, both the DPE and DAE can use either a 12 drive, 3.5-inch disk 2U enclosure or a 25 drive, 2.5-inch disk 2U enclosure (DAE5S).
+As a result, in the VNXe3150 platform, the DPE and DAE is available in several DPE/DAE configurations (for more information, see and "Disk-array enclosure" on page 35).